 R410A has been designed and is generally accepted as the replacement gas that is not destructive to the atmosphere.
 It operates at higher pressures than R22, had some oil delivery issues, and initially was not as efficient as R22, but engineering has overcome these problems as expected.
 R410A was initially much more expensive than R22, but since the early days it’s price has fallen, and R22 has risen, to about triple the cost of R410a as of Jan 2013.
 Update!
 As of Feb 2017 R22 has multiplied in cost to over ten times the cost of 410A!

 Since R22 units are no longer in production, a failed outdoor unit will mean it will also be necessary to replace the indoor coil, with a matching R410a rated unit., or if you have electric heat, the entire indoor air handler.

 9) Should I just get the most efficient system I can afford?
 How fast will it pay back?

 A) Like with everything else, efficiency has it’s points of diminishing returns.
 That is, it may be difficult to determine the time/expense savings of a super efficiency system vs. standard 14 seer.
 Suffice to say, that a 16 seer system should save about 20% of power related to your AC bill.
 Typically this means 15% per month off your bill during high cooling months.
 Of course, if your old system is a tired 9-10 seer system, (typical from 12-14 years ago) your savings with a 16 seer would be closer to 50%.
 On average, expect 4-7 years to payback in power savings, to recover the additional expense of a 16 seer system.
-For super efficiency, a 30% rebate, and super comfort levels, try geothermal.
+For super efficiency, and super comfort levels, try geothermal.